School of Community Health and Midwifery

 Hazel commenced her nurse training at Sefton school of health, Fazakerley hospital, Liverpool in 1987.
 On qualifying she worked in elderly care and then specialised in Stroke Nursing, working on an acute stroke unit.
 She progressed to stroke specialist nurse in 1998.
 Throughout her nursing career she has had an active involvement in Stroke nursing research and education.
 Hazel’s research activities span across the whole stroke pathway with a particular interest in oral care.

-Hazel is currently a member of the Research Group - National Stroke Nurses Forum (NSNF)
+Hazel is currently a member of a national nurses forum - National Stroke Nurses Forum (NSNF)

 Hazel is enthusiastic about supporting excellent nursing care and so has moved to pre-registration education to support students in developing their core competencies and skills.
 Her interests in research has enhanced her own clinical care and approach to education of others.